Choi Eun-hee

 Choi Eun-hee (November 20, 1926 – April 16, 2018) was a South Korean actress.
 She was one of South Korea's most popular stars of the 1960s and 1970s.
 In 1978, Choi and her then ex-husband, movie director Shin Sang-ok, were abducted to North Korea, where they were forced to make films until they sought asylum at the United States embassy in Vienna in 1986.
 They returned to South Korea in 1999 after spending a decade in the United States.

 Biography

 Early career and success in South Korea

-Choi was born in Gwangju, Gyeonggi Province, in 1926.
+Choi was born in Kōshū, Keiki Province, Japanese Korea, (today Gwangju, Gyeonggi Province), in 1926.
 Her first acting role was in the 1947 film A New Oath.
 She rose to fame the following year after starring in the 1948 film The Sun of Night and soon became known as one of the "troika" of Korean film, alongside actresses Kim Ji-mee and Um Aing-ran.

 After she married director Shin Sang-ok in 1954, the two founded Shin Film.
 Choi went on to act in over 130 films and was considered one of the biggest stars of South Korean film in the 1960s and 1970s.
 She starred in many of Shin's iconic films, including 1958's A Flower in Hell and 1961's The Houseguest and My Mother.

 After she was diagnosed with infertility, they adopted two children together, Jeong-kyun and Myung-kim.